RSZ-Nld/0.56-Inch-Led-Display-8-Digits/Readme.md

 A pcb for 8 Digits Led 0.56 Inch  2x 5641AS Display with MAX7219
-can be used with the Frequency Counter
+can be used with the  Freq-Counter-Led (also on this Github)

 Back Pcb